Dollar Tree DIY Solar Light Projects: 5 Easy Backyard Ideas

 Create a uniform look by making several pedestals.
 Add faux succulents around the base for charm.

 These elegant orbs create a soft, diffused glow, ideal for mood lighting in gardens.
-This dollar tree diy solar light project is surprisingly sophisticated, showcasing the versatility of dollar tree diy solar light projects.
+This solar garden light hack is surprisingly sophisticated, showcasing the versatility of DIY outdoor lighting from Dollar Tree.

 Materials Needed (Cost: $3.75-$5.00)